galki/material-ui-form/README.md

 ## Contributing

 This is a new project and contributions are welcome so feel free to [open an issue](https://github.com/unitedhubs/material-ui-form/issues) or fork and create a pull request.

-Collaborators are also welcome - please send an email to info@unitedhubs.com.
+__Now looking for maintainers!__ If interested please communicate so in [this issue](https://github.com/unitedhubs/material-ui-form/issues/60).

 ## License